 The end title featured the rare occasion where the Looney Tunes drum would appear, but instead of Porky Pig, Bugs Bunny would appear inside the drum (which happens immediately rather than with a delay).
 Bugs is munching his carrot, says to the audience, "And that's the end!", then goes back to munching the carrot.
 This closing bumper was used only in this cartoon and "Baseball Bugs" (1946), another cartoon starring Bugs Bunny.
 See more

-Played when Bugs and Elmer do the Russian dance See more
+Also played when Bugs dances with Elmer See more